 Instructions

-4. Drain the peppers, onion and garlic (reserving some of the water) and allow to cool.
-Once cooled, add them to a blender with ⅓ cup (78 ml) of the cooking water.
-Turn on the blender and while running, drizzle in the oil until you have a creamy sauce.
-Taste for salt, add as needed, set aside.
+• Drain the vegetables, reserving some of the cooking water, and allow them to cool.
+Add the mixture to a blender with 1/3 cup of the reserved water.
+With the blender running, slowly drizzle in the oil until the sauce is creamy.
+Season with salt to taste and set aside.

-To a frying pan add the oil over medium heat.
-Add the onions and cook until lightly browned.
-Remove and set aside.
+• Add oil to a frying pan over medium heat.
+Sauté the onions until lightly browned.
+Remove from the heat and set aside.

-6. Add the hot dogs to a hot pan over medium heat or cook on the grill until the bacon is cooked.
+• Cook: Place the hot dogs in a pan over medium heat or on the grill.
+Cook until the bacon is crisp and fully rendered.

-7. Cut the buns open and add some of the jalapeño sauce to the bottom of the bun.
-Add a hot dog and top with pinto beans, tomato, raw onion, cooked onion, drizzle jalapeño sauce, mayonnaise and yellow mustard.
+• Build: Split the buns and spread a layer of jalapeño sauce on the bottom.
+Add the hot dog and top with pinto beans, diced tomatoes, raw onion, and the cooked onions.